-Today, it is home to numerous museums with outstanding collections, the Spanish Riding School, a congress center, the seat of the Austrian Federal President as well as the historic Heldenplatz.
+Today, it is home to numerous museums with outstanding collections, the Spanish Riding School, (suggest making reservations ASAP for Performances guided tours or Morning Excercise) a congress center, the seat of the Austrian Federal President as well as the historic Heldenplatz.
 Other points of interest within the Hofburg:

 - Sisi Museum

 - The Kunsthistorisches Museum (Art History Museum)

 - Church of the Augustinian Friars